Renaldas0/A-Z_designers/README.md

   ### Elephant SQL
   - The database is deployed using ElephantSQL : https://www.elephantsql.com/
+    - The region I selected allows for cloud storage with amazon AWS
+    - Then I proceeded to set up an ElephantSQL database
     - This is done by creating a new instance on ElephantSQL
+    - Naming It
     - Select Table quries in BROWSER and select an option that looks familiar
     - The DATABASE URL is then pasted into heroku config vars